 where $0\leq z<\infty$, with $z=0$ corresponding to points on the conformal boundary.
-The disadvantage of these co-ordinates is that they only cover part of the spacetime, the ``Poincar\'{e} patch''.
-This is shown in figure \ref{fig:AdSboundary}.
-The advantage of these co-ordinates is that they show that the AdS metric is conformally flat.
-If we consider only curves restricted to the conformal boundary, then the shaded region is exactly the future lightcone of the point $p$ (so its interior is $B(p)$).
-The boundary of this region consists of null geodesics from $p$ restricted to the conformal boundary.
+The disadvantage of these co-ordinates is that they only cover part of the spacetime (the ``Poincar\'{e} patch'').
+The advantage is that they show the AdS metric to be conformally flat.
+The conformally compactified metric is

-Next we show that $A(p)=B(p)$.
-By considering the future lightcone of $p$ (see figure \ref{fig:AdSboundary}), it is clear that $A(p)\subset B(p)$.
-We therefore aim to show that $B(p)\subset A(p)$.
-This means showing that any $q\in B(p)$ (i.e. the shaded region in Figure \ref{fig:AdSboundary}) can be reached by a future directed timelike curve from $p$.
-This follows from the fact that we can take the timelike curve from $p$ to $q$ which lies on the conformal boundary and alter it slightly so that it remains timelike but now only its endpoints lie in $\partial \tilde{M}$. \qedsymbol
+Consider a null plane in the compactified spacetime.
+On this plane we can choose a sequence of curves approaching the boundary so that, when we parameterize these curves by an affine parameter $\tau$, the sequence of functions $z(\tau)\rightarrow0$ uniformly.
+But from equation (\ref{eqn:conformalads}), this means that $\dot{\tau}^2-\sum_{i=1}^{d-1}(\dot{x}^i)^2\rightarrow0$ uniformly along this sequence (where $\dot{}$ denotes differentiation with respect to $\tau$), and hence the limit curve on the boundary $z=0$ is null.

+This tells us that the intersection between the conformal boundary and a null plane in the compactified spacetime is a null curve\footnote{This is in contrast with the intersection bewteen a null plane and a timelike cylinder in Minkowski spacetime which gives a spacelike curve.}.
+We conclude that $A(p)=B(p)$. \qedsymbol

+The future null cone of a point $p$ on the conformal boundary is shown in Figure \ref{fig:AdSlightcone}.